CPAA has led its own campaigns and participated in others with our allies. Here are some of the issues we’re working on. We welcome your support!

 CPAA has been vigorously advocating for bringing back financial services to rural post offices.
 As bank branches leave rural communities across Canada, it’s clear the post office can fill that gap.
 In 2015, we produced a study on why rural Canada needs postal banking.
 We have also worked with CUPW on “A Bank For Everyone,” a joint campaign.

-The story so far: we have lobbied MPs, and sent them petitions and postcards.
+We have lobbied MPs, and sent them petitions and postcards.
 We have mobilized support for better services at the post office from hundreds of municipalities.
 We’ve also talked about Canada Post’s existing partnerships with fintech companies and about the successful pilot projects with banking counters at CPAA offices.
+And we have negotiated financial services language in our new collective agreement (Appendix R) !

 - Read our study, based on surveying thousands of rural post offices.